dataspring/TensorFlowSearch/readme.md

-Visual Search Server
+TensorFlow Search
 ===============

-A simple implementation of Visual Search using TensorFlow, InceptionV3 model and AWS GPU instances.
+A forked project from **[Visual Search Server](https://github.com/AKSHAYUBHAT/VisualSearchServer/)** by AKSHAYU BHAT and modified to add image crawler and web app changes.

-This codebase implements a simple visual indexing and search system, using features derived from Google's inception model trained on the imagenet data.
-The easist way to use it is to launch following AMI using GPU enabled g2 instances.
+A simple implementation of Visual Search using TensorFlow, InceptionV3 model and Google Cloud.
+Implements a simple visual indexing and search system, using features derived from Google's inception model trained on the imagenet data.

 It already contains features computed on ~450,000 images (female fashion), the feature computation took 22 hours on a spot AWS g2 (single GPU) instance. i.e. ~ 230,000 images / 1 $ .
 Since I did not use batching, it might be possible to get even better performance.